-- Use the CICM assignment template if a template has been provided, you must type your answers directly into the spaces provided in the CICM assignment itself the boxes will automatically enlarge if you need more space.
+- Reference your work You must avoid plagiarism by making a clear distinction between your words and those of an external source.
+You can learn more about plagiarism in Appendix G and more about referencing in Appendix H. - Use the CICM assignment template you must type your answers directly into the spaces provided in the CICM assignment itself the boxes will automatically enlarge if you need more space.
 It is important that this is the document you upload for marking.
-Attach any additional information to this document so that a single upload is made.
-Ensure that the authentication statement is completed at the front of the assignment template. - Save your work in a valid format your final work should be saved in a format that can be uploaded into the marking system.
-A list of valid formats can be found in your submission guidance. - Complete the CICM cover sheet Complete the authentication statement included at the front of your assignment confirming that the work is your own and providing a name of a witness that CICM Awarding Body could contact if required as part of any suspected malpractice investigations.
-Your work cannot be marked if you have not completed the form, stating that the assignment is your own work.
-(Sample authentications statement in appendix G) - Check your work thoroughly critically appraise your work and proof-read it carefully before submission.
-The checklist in appendix H can help to guide you. - Upload your assignment correctly it is your responsibility to upload your assignment to the CICM appointed marking system.
+Attach any additional information to this document so that a single upload is made. - Save your work in a valid format your final work should be saved in a format that can be uploaded into the marking system.
+A list of valid formats can be found in your submission guidance. - Do not exceed the maximum file size your file size should not exceed 30mB.
+If your work exceeds this size, you will need to zip or compact it first. - Complete the CICM cover sheet this initial form at the front of your assignment holds important legal disclosures.
+Your work cannot be marked if you have not ticked the box on this form, stating that the assignment is your own work. - Check your work thoroughly Critically appraise your work and proof-read it carefully before submission.
+The checklist in appendix I can help to guide you. - Upload your assignment correctly it is your responsibility to upload your assignment to the CICM appointed marking system.
 Refer to your submission guidance if you need help with this. - Submit on time you can submit at any point during the submission window but check the deadline date you can submit.
-Your work will not be marked if you submit after that date but you will still be charged for your submission. - Guidance for non-UK learners When asked to consider or apply legal or regulatory requirements to assignment answers, candidates should refer to the law and regulation of the country applicable to their role and that of their employer.
-Those working offshore for UK companies would be expected to use UK law.
+Your work will not be marked if you submit after that date, but you will still be charged for your submission.